mateusz-szczyrzyca/pir-motion-sensor/README.md

 ## pir-motion-sensor

 Rust library to interact mainly with PIR motion sensors.
-This lib was tested on HC-SR501 on Raspberry Pi 400 and Raspberry Pi 4B and it's widely used at my appartment and at my familys house - for smart alarm purposes (code will be published) and some in-house activies like turning on/off various devices based on motion detection.
+This lib was tested on HC-SR501 on Raspberry Pi 400 and Raspberry Pi 4B and it's widely used at my appartment and at my family's house - for smart alarm purposes (rest code will be published) and some in-house activies like turning on/off various devices based on motion detection.

-&nbsp;

-## Tested devices

-Raspberry Pis:
-- Raspberry Pi 4B 4 and 8 GB RAM - Raspbian GNU/Linux 11 (bullseye)
-- Raspbbery Pi 400 4 GB RAM - Raspbian GNU/Linux 11 (bullseye)

-Sensors:

-- HC-SR501 PIR

 &nbsp;